jewelsofthought/neshama/site/posts/tol/communities.md

 With this plethora of information, many people are starting to ask difficult questions about the fruits of this way of life that we are in, or heading towards, realise that something needs to be done to change the direction we are heading in.

 We may be feeling totally overwhelmed, and disempowered.
 This is because there are still not enough of us.
-The “thoughts” have not yet reached critical mass.
+The "thoughts" have not yet reached critical mass.
 Similar to what nutritionists tell us.
-Even though we know we should not eat “bad” food, we still indulge, even over-indulge – until we encounter a health crises.
+Even though we know we should not eat "bad" food, we still indulge, even over-indulge – until we encounter a health crises.
 That is the difference between knowing and doing.
-It is made up of “I can’t because ...”
+It is made up of "I can't because ..."
 Let us stand up, all of us that believe in a different way of living, and relating to the earth, and begin to do it.

 ## Temple meeting